Board Member, Track Two

 Dulce Murphy is a social enterprise leader and expert in Russian-American relations.
 Murphy began working at Esalen Institute in 1970 and served on its Board of Directors from 1973 to 1975.
 She co-founded the Esalen Soviet American Exchange Program in 1980, traveling to and from the Soviet Union each year to establish relationships, undertake collaborations and build a citizen-to citizen network.
 In the spring of 2004, the program evolved to an independent organization and changed its name to Track Two: An Institute for Citizen Diplomacy, with the mandate to expand to other regions of conflict including the Middle East and the North Pacific Rim.
-Murphy has spent over forty years on the cutting edge of nongovernmental relations and Track Two diplomacy.
+Murphy, frequently cited as an expert in Russian and Middle Eastern diplomacy, has spent over forty years on the cutting edge of nongovernmental relations and Track Two diplomacy.
 She is a member of the Advisory Council of the Graduate Initiative in Russian Studies, a program of the Middlebury Institute of International Studies in Monterey, California.
-Murphy speaks at university conferences on Russia and the Middle East while continuing the day-to-day management of Track Two where she serves as President and Chairman of its Board of Directors.
+She is also a member of the Advisory Board of IFAW Russia and CIS (International Fund for Animal Welfare).
+Murphy speaks at university conferences on Russia and the Middle East while continuing the day-to-day management of Track Two where she currently serves as President and Chairman of its Board of Directors.